CrashCash/FlashAirScripts/README.md

 * **sdrm** - delete files/directories from the card

+  Note a directory must be empty before it can be deleted.

   `sdrm` deletes all files/directories in the current directory.

   `sdrm "*.gcode"` deletes all files with a "gcode" extension in the current directory - note that you have to quote the glob to prevent it from being expanded locally by the shell.
-Also note a directory must be empty before it can be deleted.

   `sdput Nozzle_Cone.gcode LPT_Spool.gcode` deletes the two given files.